Moosyu/moosyu.github.io/src/pages/blog/comment_thread.md

 ![](https://i.imgur.com/NvlIk0o.png)

-Yuri calls him salty and Haha drops a bunch of info, btw addy is Yuri's (ex) girlfriend who was barely 15 when Yuri was bordering 18 and im fairly sure their relationship started when addy was 14 due to some of the messages later. some people wouldnt find this age gap that bad, but i think those people are fucking stupid and ive never seen a situation when a 15 year old was nearly mature enough to be in a relationship with someone that old. ofc age gaps matter less and less the older you get but at that age three years can be massive. btw the 15 year old making rape jokes and saying slurs doesnt really matter to me, like its kind of corny to still be trying to be an edgelord at that age but yeah i dont really care or think its nearly as bad as the other things.
+Yuri calls him salty and Haha drops a bunch of info, btw Addy is Yuri's (ex) girlfriend who was barely 15 when Yuri was bordering 18 and im fairly sure their relationship started when Addy was 14 due to some of the messages later. some people wouldnt find this age gap that bad, but i think those people are fucking stupid and ive never seen a situation when a 15 year old was nearly mature enough to be in a relationship with someone that old. ofc age gaps matter less and less the older you get but at that age three years can be massive. btw the 15 year old making rape jokes and saying slurs doesnt really matter to me, like its kind of corny to still be trying to be an edgelord at that age but yeah i dont really care or think its nearly as bad as the other things.

 ![](https://i.imgur.com/PM8ZNCt.png)